linke-engineering/calendrier-republicain/Readme.md

 ### Writing Dates

 Get a string representation of a Republican date by using the String.Format() method with a format provider and format string.
-Please note that only the short and long date patterns are supported.
+Please note that only a few date and time patterns are supported.

 ```cs
 using Sinistrius.CalendrierRepublicain;